 To book by phone, call 800-238-2000 or 901-332-3322.

 Please arrive 30 minutes before departure time.
 Bus departs promptly at time listed.
 Tickets are non-refundable. * Children under 5 are not permitted.
-Graceland Excursions tour tickets reservations must be made at least 48 hours in advance and are non-refundable unless cancelled at least 24 hours in advance.
+Graceland Excursions tour tickets reservations must be made at least 48 hours in advance and are non-refundable.
 All bookings must be made 48 hours in advance due to the transportation included.
+Please contact us if you have a special need regarding this tour.

 Rock ‘n’ roll has its roots in the music of the Mississippi Delta and blues and R&B artists such as B.B.
 King, Robert Johnson, Muddy Waters, and Ike Turner.
 The Graceland Excursions Mississippi Delta tour will trace the influences that inspired the creation of rock ‘n’ roll music.
 Expert tour guides will narrate this day-long adventure that takes a detour down the backroads and explores the deep roots of blues culture and blues history, while discovering delicious foods and reliving a musical revolution powered by raw emotion.